kedarchandrayan/vllm-poc/README.md

 GitHub Repo: https://github.com/vllm-project/vllm

 ## Machine
-We used 2xlarge instance size from the g5 instance type of machines.
+2xlarge instance size from the g5 instance type of machines was able to both build and run the server.
 For more details on configuration, visit [here](https://aws.amazon.com/ec2/instance-types/g5/).

-Note: With g5.xlarge, the build did not succeed due to CPU over utilization.
+With g5.xlarge, the build did not succeed due to CPU over utilization.
+We even tried with building the image using g5.2xlarge and then running the server on g5.xlarge, but we faced CUDA out of memory issues.

 ## Build inside docker